Is the CDC Canceling Cruises? We Answer This and Other Omicron Cruising Myths

 No. The CDC has only issued guidance recommending Americans avoid cruise travel.
 This same guidance -- known as Level 4 -- also applies to nearly 90 countries globally, including Germany, Norway and the United Kingdom.

-The move drew comment from Cruise Lines International Association (CLIA), which called the guidance "particularly perplexing considering that cases identified on cruise ships consistently make up a very slim minority of the total population onboard -- far fewer than on land -- and the majority of those cases are asymptomatic or mild in nature, posing little to no burden on medical resources onboard or onshore."
+The move drew comment from the cruising industry trade organization, Cruise Lines International Association, which called the guidance "particularly perplexing considering that cases identified on cruise ships consistently make up a very slim minority of the total population onboard -- far fewer than on land -- and the majority of those cases are asymptomatic or mild in nature, posing little to no burden on medical resources onboard or onshore."

 "While we are disappointed and disagree with the decision to single out the cruise industry -- an industry that continues to go above and beyond compared to other sectors -- CLIA and our ocean-going cruise line members remain committed to working collaboratively with the CDC in the interest of public health and safety," the organization said in a statement provided to Cruise Critic.